usnistgov/BF/content/en/Info/Publications/BF Publications.md

 ---
 # BF Publications <br/>_`Irena Bojanova, Primary Investigator and Lead, Bugs Framework (BF)`_

-Please, reference BF publications `from year 2020 up`, as they start reveiling the _BF formalism_ .
+Please, reference BF publications `recent than year 2021`, as they start revealing my ideas about `BF's formalism` .
 If in doubt, please [seek guidance from the BF PI](/BF/info/contact/bf-contact).
 |     |
 | --- |